graduate admissions policies

 Students pursuing at least one Rackham program use the Rackham Dual Degree Course Form; students pursuing two non-Rackham programs use the Dual Degree Course Election Form.

-The maximum number of credit hours that may be double-counted for a student initiated Dual Degree program may be determined by adding the minimum number of hours required for each program and dividing by six.
+The maximum number of credit hours that may be double-counted for a student-initiated Dual Degree program is determined by adding the minimum number of hours required for each program and dividing by six.
 For example:

 Any fraction resulting from these calculations must be rounded down to the nearest whole number of credit hours.
 Credit hours for a single course may not be split; a course must be double-counted in its entirety or not at all.
 Students initiating a Dual Degree should work with an advisor within their academic area to determine the best course of action.